Føroya Skótaráð

 In the Faroe Islands, there are four Scout and Guiding associations forming the Føroya Skótaráð (Faroese Scout Council).
 They work under the same basic rules, but they do have their own specialties.

-The council is a member of Fællesrådet for Danmarks Drengespejdere and has observer status with Pigespejdernes Fællesråd Danmark.
+The council is a member of the World Association of Girl Guides and Girl Scouts since June 2026, having had observer status within Pigespejdernes Fællesråd Danmark until then.
+It is a member of Fællesrådet for Danmarks Drengespejdere.